iansebas/iansebas.github.io/README.md

 3. The static files will be in the `out` directory
 4. Deploy to GitHub Pages by pushing to your repository

+## Deployment

+- Source code is on the `master` branch.
+- The `live` branch is used for GitHub Pages deployment.
+- To deploy, run `./deploy.sh` from the project root.
+- The script will:
+  - Increment a deployment counter
+  - Commit to `master` with message `deployment X`
+  - Build and export the site
+  - Push the contents of `out/` to the `live` branch using `gh-pages`

 ## Folder Structure

 ```